J-Montgomery/rfloat/README.md

 `<stdfloat>` is supported by defining the `ENABLE_STDFLOAT` macro.

 **rfloat** also provides overloads for all of the `<cmath>` functions.
-Only deterministic overloads are enabled by default.
-Non-deterministic overloads can be enabled by defining `RSTD_NONDETERMINISM`.
+Only reproducible overloads are enabled by default.
+This encompasses the `abs`, `fma`, `sqrt()` and other basic operations on most platforms.
+Certain platforms do not implement all operations in a reproducible way.
+When this occurs, the affected functions can be enabled by defining `RSTD_NONDETERMINISM`.

 ```
 rdouble loan_cost(rdouble principal, rdouble interest_rate) {